dsc-x/tweet-contest-terms/index.md

 5. You are not allowed to hire/pay/provide an incentive to anyone for participating on your behalf in the contest.

-6. You cannot be an employee of [Google](https://www.google.com/) or any subsidiary of [Alphabet](https://abc.xyz/) or are bound legally by your employer to not receive giveaways.
+6. You are not bound legally by your employer to not receive giveaways.

 7. Organizers reserve the right to cancel this contest at any moment due to unforeseeable events.
 Decisions made by organizers will be final and non-debatable.